Allar/ue4-mp-downloader/README.md

 # Known Issues

 If your machine doesn't have as much free ram as the asset you are downloading, you will get weird errors doing the download and extract process.
 My algorithim has no need to keep it all in memory, yet it still does.
 If anyone knows why my javascript download and extract process isn't freeing up memory after every asset file extract, please let me know, or even better, submit a fix!

+Code Plugins currently fail to download due to a 403 (Forbidden) error.